 As this is intensive small group work, numbers will be limited.
 Please commit to at least 5 of the 6 sessions, as this is a process that requires continuity.

 In this experimental and experiential writing course, we will explore our relationship with the natural world.
 We have done damage to ourselves and the environment by constructing the idea that human beings are separate from nature.
 Even our language betrays this attitude – we speak of nature and the environment as though it is ‘out there’.

 The creative mind is a natural space where we can remake connections with the source of life as inclusive and sensory.
 Writing into our relationship with the elements, our habitat, natural cycles and with life in all forms can help us live in a responsive and responsible way, taking better care of the two homes we inhabit until we die – our bodies and the earth.

 One course will take place hiking in a wilderness area near Hermanus over four days (Sunday 31st March to Thursday 4th April) and can accommodate three people of medium fitness.

-The other will take place in Cape Town on Wednesday afternoon and evening a week for the lunar cycle of four weeks (Wednesdays 1st to 22nd of May, 2pm to 8pm).
+The other will take place in Cape Town on four consecutive Wednesdays from 2pm – 8pm.
+(Wednesdays 1st to 22nd of May, 2pm to 8pm).
 This course can accommodate twelve participants and does not require fitness.